reframejs/reframe/readme.md

 Reframe is a framework to create web apps.

-It is a Zero-LOC framework; Reframe's codebase consists only of do-one-thing-do-it-well libraries and starters.
+It's a Zero-LOC framework; Reframe's codebase consists only of do-one-thing-do-it-well libraries and starters.

 Starters:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;